 4. New York City, New York

-Stay safe and if you want to visit the city park your RV in nearby New Jersey and take the train.
+If you want to visit the city, stay safe and park your RV in nearby New Jersey and take the train.

 5. State Route 1, California